iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 **NPM** - this stands for node package manager.

 **Dependencies** - this is specific library that maybe a given line of code depends on.

+**Git** - this is an open source distributed  version control system. usually used to store content or codes.